scopplestone/testing/docs/documentation/userguide/features-and-models/DSMC.md

     EpsMergeElectronicState = 1E-3

 However, this option should be evaluated carefully based on the specific simulation case and tested against a zero/very low merge tolerance.
-Finally, the default relaxation probability can be adjusted by
+Finally, the default relaxation probability of 0.01 can be adjusted by

+    Part-Species$-ElecRelaxProb = 0.3

+Additionally, variable relaxation probabilities can be used.
+For each species where its value differs from the default relaxation probability, the following parameter needs to be defined

+    Part-Species3-ElecRelaxProb = 1.0
+    Part-Species4-ElecRelaxProb = 0.5
-    Particles-DSMC-ElecRelaxProb = 0.01
+    Part-Species5-ElecRelaxProb = 0.1

 An electronic state database can be created using a Fortran tool in `piclas/tools/electronic_data`.
 An alternative is to use the
 Python-based script discussed in Section {ref}`sec:tools-xsec-collision` and to adapt it to electronic energy levels.